NathanHTC/3D_tshirt_webapp/README.md

-This repository is for learning React, Tailwind, ThreeJS and Frammer motion This is a web app that enble user to create their 3D t-shirt Learning materials are from Javascript Mastery
+This repository is for learning React, Tailwind, ThreeJS, and Frammer motion

+This is a web app that enable user to create their 3D t-shirt

+Learning materials are from Javascript Mastery

 Tech stack: